eduardocpacheco99/programming-guide-for-the-capm-r-package/en/selecting.md

 > psu.ssu <- read.csv(file = 'psu.ssu.csv')
 ```

-we can see that there are 652 PSU's and the first six rows give us an idea of the data.
+We can see that there are 652 PSU's and the first six rows give us an idea of the data.

 ```r